 Sheldon goes through the CV.
 Without a second glance, he rejects two profiles irrespective of their accolades and achievements because they were mere engineers (!!).
 He believes engineers can never be as best as a physicist (prejudice).

 Sacrificing his game night, ‘dungeons & dragons’ appointments in the week, He fixes four others for an online interview.

-During the interview, Sheldon tries to prove that he is the smartest, the interviewees feel uncomfortable as Sheldon loves telling people they are wrong.
+During the interview services, Sheldon tries to prove that he is the smartest, the interviewees feel uncomfortable as Sheldon loves telling people they are wrong.
 He displays no empathy in that.
 He takes four interviews, but 2 of them hung half the way as they felt he was constantly humiliating them.
 But Sheldon wasn’t aware of that.
 (Being the worst judge of human behaviour).
 If the candidate happens to answer the question, he shot more questions till they gave up.
 Sheldon was satisfied in showing that he was superior.
 So, he did not end up the right candidate.
 He never had the eyes to search for the right one, though he was technically super competent.

 He was never the material for an interviewer.
 But he wasn’t evaluated on those grounds (In fact, he was never assessed).
 He needed resources, so he had to choose them.